2024-Google-Solution-Challenge-Team5/Backend/README.md

 <br/>

-- Create a database called `drugbox` in MySQL workbrench
+- Create a database called `drugbox` in MySQL
 - Change the value of the `ddl-auto` variable inside `application.yml` to `create` only on the first execution.
 - Run `DrugboxApplication`
 <br/>